Bio-DigitalMutant/Scribble/README.md

 # Scribble

-This application utilizies Express.js to operate a simple note taking app for streamlining daily tasks.
+This application utilizes Express.js to operate a simple note taking app for streamlining daily tasks.
 Formulating GET and POST requests to transfer our stored JSON data, this app demonstrates the easy functionality of Express.js.

 GIVEN a note-taking application
 WHEN I open the Note Taker